GUIDANCE FOR MEMORYCARE PATIENTS AND CAREGIVERS

 - people with weakened immune systems

-- Clinical operations will continue but we will avoid organizing events/gatherings with more than 100 people until advised it is safe by public health officials.
+- Clinical operations will continue and events/gatherings will be provided virtually until advised it is safe to meet in groups in-person by public health officials.
 We will follow recommendations from the public health department regarding regular cleaning of clinic areas and monitoring staff health.

 - If a patient or caregiver has fever AND cough or difficulty breathing, they should not come to our office.
 We will reschedule any appointments and provide phone support for dementia related symptoms.